Dave Hewitt (rugby league)

-Dave Hewitt (born 4 November 1995) is an English professional rugby league footballer who plays as a for Midlands Hurricanes.
+Dave Hewitt (born 4 November 1995) is an English former professional rugby league footballer who last played as a for Midlands Hurricanes.
+He is currently interim head-coach at Salford RLFC.

 He moved from Rochdale Hornets in the RFL League 1.

 Background

 Hewitt was born in St Helens, Merseyside, England.

-Career
+Playing career

 Hewitt is an England Schoolboys and England Academy international.

 He was in the Saints Academy system and played his junior rugby league with the Bold Miners club.
 He has previously played on loan from St. Helens at Oldham in 2015.

 In 2016 Hewitt joined the Sheffield Eagles on a full-time deal.
 In July 2016 he joined Oldham on loan from the Eagles.

 In October 2016 he joined the Roughyeds on a permanent deal.